What is a Watermark?

 With Digify, you can add watermarks to PDFs, MS Office documents, and photos (.JPG, .PNG).
 When you add a watermark to an MS Office document, it will be converted into a PDF.

 You can add a watermark to files that you are sending through the Send Files and Data Room sections.

 If you're using the Send Files section, you can

-(Note: Watermark does not currently work with the Anyone with a passkey option.)
+(Note: Watermark does not currently work with video files.)